kikosgc/fogos-2-aprs/README.md

 4. Open a pull request on the original repository.

 Please ensure that your code adheres to our coding standards and includes appropriate tests.
+> Important: Only accepting PRs on the "dev" branch.

 ## 📄 License<a id='license'></a>